Drranaa/JunoCollege/README.md

 We can see that the not retained on average spend more than the retained.

-But at looking at the total su,, we see that the not retained spend less in total.
+But at looking at the total sum, we see that the not retained spend less in total.
 Which is a cool analysis when you relate it back to the total played category, the retained players are a fraction of the non retained.

 As we can see, retained on average spend less, but in total spent more.